It's not an adventure if everything goes right.

 Our first night was to be at Fremont Peak State Park, where I had reserved a spot in what looked like a tucked-

 I convinced her to sleep under the stars for the first time in her life.
-Who needs to wrestle with tent poles when there are no mosquitoes, rain, or neighbors?
+Who needs to wrestle with a tent and poles when there are no mosquitoes, rain, or neighbors?

 The next morning, we loaded up the Ghia.
 The starter only let out a dull click.
 I tried letting the car drift back and popping the clutch but soon ran out of slope.
 I disconnected the wiring from a second car battery that I'd placed in the engine compartment (a MacGyver scheme to run appliances off an inverter).
 That did the trick―evidently I'd wired it in backward for its recharge cycle―and off we went, but not after visions of walking miles to somewhere with cell phone service and summoning a tow truck had swirled through my mind.
 After driving a few hundred feet, while climbing a steep hill out of the campground, the engine quit.
 I drifted the car backward to a flat stretch, got it to start, and tried another run at the hill, this time faster.
 It died again just short of the crest.
 We drifted back, pulled over, and looked at the engine.
 I suspected a clogged fuel filter and swapped in a new one.
 There was also a lot of oil in the air filter: we had parked (and driven) on a steep hill (photo below), and oil must have gotten sucked up the PCV hose.
 I cleaned that up, and after a 2-